-Many tourists might find themselves showing love and support to the beggars but don’t fall for their story every single time.
+Many tourists might find themselves showing love and support to the beggars but some are faker and some beggars use drugs there for they spend your money on drugs and do you think that it is right.
 The amount of beggars in Nepal is breathtaking.
 Some are professionals which can be laughable but it’s true.
-Others are pretty genuine.
-At the end of the day it’s up to you.
+Others are pretty genuine but the decision is completely yours.
 If you’re kindhearted, do help those in needs.
 But it shouldn’t be of any pressure.
-And don’t give money or sealed food to street children because more often than not, they will end up selling back the food and use the money to buy drugs.
+And also don’t give money or sealed food to street children because they will end up selling back the food and use the money to buy drugs.

-15) Be sure to exchange back all the Nepalese currencies before you leave.
+15) Be Sure to Exchange back all the Nepalese currencies before you leave.

 You will get charged about $5 USD (or similar) from the Nepal ATM, and probably from your bank as well.
 So, don’t take out just 1000 NPR at one time, take out 15000 (normal max. limit) at a time to save on all those charges.
-Currency can be changed at banks, airports, authorized money changers and some hotels.
+You can exchange Currency at banks, airports, authorized money changers and some hotels.
 If you are traveler from India, Banks don’t accept Indian currency of denomination of Rs.
 500 and 1000 because of fake notes going around in the market.
 You can always consult your guide or representative before exchange the cash and using ATM.

-16) Limited Internet
+16) Limited Internet Access

 Nowadays every hotel restaurant and café in big cities like Kathmandu & Pokhara provides free wife service but the internet is kind of slow.
 In localities like Lukla, Phakding, Dole and Namche Bazaar, you can pay a certain amount (around $ 5 U.S) to get unlimited WIFI coverage.
 If you forget to buy your share of unlimited WIFI in those villages, you can always do so at Thangnak and Dzongla which are villages located at a higher altitude and closer to the Everest.
 I bet you did not know that.

-17) Put a face mask in city area
+17) Put a Face Mask in City Area

 Despite being known for its pristine landscapes and mountain ranges, sadly Nepal’s air quality is some of the worst in the world.
 This is particularly true for Kathmandu, which was named as the 7th most polluted city in the world in 2017.
 Here, you’ll find streets crowded with traffic, smoke, dust, potholes, and sadly, a growing level of plastic pollution although many local organizations like Clean Up Nepal are working to address it.
 If you’re sensitive to irritants in the air, it might be worth grabbing a face mask for particularly hazy days.
 Masks are no longer an option but have become compulsory in current day Kathmandu, Thankfully though, once you head out of the city and into the mountains the air quality improves drastically.